Different Types Of Carpet & Fabric Pests

 Carpet beetles are one of the more obscure “fabric” pests that can be found in homes.
 Although they are not as noticeable as other pests and can do damage, carpet beetles should be eradicated if they are present.

-Although there are many species of carpet beetles found in Western Australia, their biology and damage are very similar.
-The adult carpet beetles are about 3-4mm in length, dark grey in colour, and have four distinct wavy lines across their oval-shaped bodies.
+Although many species of carpet beetles are found in Western Australia, their biology and damage are very similar.
+The adult carpet beetles are about 3-4mm long, dark grey in colour, and have four distinct wavy lines across their oval-shaped bodies.

 The adult carpet beetle eats pollen and lives outdoors but will come inside to lay its eggs in dark areas where there is plenty of food for the larvae.
 The larvae are reddish-brown in colour with bristles all over their body.
 It is very active.